marwan-abdellah/Buildyard/README.md

-# CMake Projects
+# Buildyard

-CMake projects facilitates the build and development of multiple, dependent projects from installed packages, git or svn repositories.
+Buildyard facilitates the build and development of multiple, dependent projects from installed packages, git or svn repositories.

 ## Using